-Unofficial Art in the Soviet Union by Paul Sjeklocha, by Igor Mead
+Unofficial Art in the Soviet Union by Paul Sjeklocha and Igor Mead

-The Philby Conspiracy by Bruce Page, by David Leitch, by Philip Knightley
+The Philby Conspiracy by Bruce Page and David Leitch and Philip Knightley

 The Third Man by E.H.
 Cookridge

 Kim Philby, The Spy I Married by Eleanor Philby